 James Mann Art Farm.
 Gallery of architectural rendering / illustration.
-Click a painting’s name below for full view of original art.
+Click a painting’s name below for a larger view of original art.

 Watercolor… a proposal to create a new, outward facing, entrance facade for Meyerson Hall, fronting a 34th & Walnut Streets, Woodland Walk entry into the University of Pennsylvania campus.
 Architect is Marian Weiss.

 Gouache… expansion of the Wharton School of the University of Pennsylvania along 38th Street, between Locust Walk and Spruce Street.
 Architect is The Hillier Group.

 Gouache… Multi-level parking garage with roof top tennis courts off the Walnut Street Bridge.
 Proposed development by the University of Pennsylvania on former Pennsylvania Railroad land between the Schuylkill River and the athletic facilities of the Palestra & Franklin Field.
 This area eventually became “Penn Park” in 2011.
 The multi-level parking garage was not built.

 Watercolor & Gouache… River Fields, proposed development.
 Department of Facilities Planning, University of Pennsylvania.
 Mid 70’s expansion of Penn’s athletic fields below South Street.
 Aerial view looking over the west bank of the Schuylkill River and Schuylkill Expressway.

 Watercolor… University of Pennsylvania… extending the 1977 LAMP vocabulary West, along Locust Walk, to envelop and cross 37th Street and on to the Class of 1949 Bridge over 38th Street.